 The algorithms listed above are graphically presented in Figure 3-1, Figure 3-2, and Figure 3-3.

-Trade Ally Responses in the Free Ridership Calculation
+Vendor Responses in the Free Ridership Calculation

-Treatment of Participant’s Rating of Trade Ally in the Program Components Score of the Participant FR Algorithm
+Treatment of Participant’s Rating of Vendor in the Program Components Score of the Participant FR Algorithm

 The Program Components Score of the participant Core Free Ridership (FR) algorithm is based on participant ratings of program and non-program factors.
-Trade allies/contractors often receive a high rating for their influence on the participant’s decision to install the efficient measure.
-To implement the Core FR algorithm, the evaluator needs to decide whether the trade ally rating should be considered a program component or a non-program component.
-This section outlines three scenarios for the treatment of the participant’s rating of a trade ally/contractor in the Program Components Score of the participant FR algorithm.
+Vendors often receive a high rating for their influence on the participant’s decision to install the efficient measure.
+To implement the Core FR algorithm, the evaluator needs to decide whether the vendor rating should be considered a program component or a non-program component.
+This section outlines three scenarios for the treatment of the participant’s rating of a vendor in the Program Components Score of the participant FR algorithm.

-Scenario #1: Trade allies are automatically considered a program component
+Scenario #1: Vendors are automatically considered a program component

-The trade ally is considered a program component in the calculation of the Program Components Score in the FR algorithm if the program meets specific criteria, which could include the following:
+The vendor is considered a program component in the calculation of the Program Components Score in the FR algorithm if the program meets specific criteria, which could include the following:

 Trade allies are an integral component of program delivery, as supported by program logic